 I’m a veteran interested in being a Volunteer Veteran.
 What exactly would I be doing in the program?

 You may serve in a few ways, depending on your preferences and background.
 This will either be assignment to an NG unit and armory, or as an at-large volunteer, in which case we will contact you with referrals.
 Many of our volunteers attend veteran outreach events where we have a Buddy-to-Buddy table.
 If you have special expertise such as in law or with veterans benefits, we will be happy to take advantage of that expertise if you are willing.
 We also find that our volunteers run into veterans in need in their day-to-day lives and provide help in those situations as well.
 Our volunteers participate in weekly support calls with program staff and other volunteers where resources are shared and concerns are discussed.

 How do I apply to be a Volunteer Veteran?

 What does the application process entail?
 How long will it take for me to start volunteering?

-Once your application is received, it will be reviewed by one of our Regional Coordinators, who will contact you in 1-3 days for an interview to ensure you are a good fit for the program.
+Once your application is received, we will review it and contact you in 1-3 days for an interview to ensure you are a good fit for the program.
 After the interview, you will go through a one-day training session.
-The program does an average of one training a month.
+The program usually conducts a training every six weeks.
 After the training, a background check will be done.
-The background check takes two weeks to be completed, and in the interim, our Program Coordinator will working with the Guard in order to assign you to an armory.
-After the background check is completed and a unit is assigned, you will be set to start volunteering.
+The background check takes two weeks to be completed.
+Once completed, our staff will work with you to find the best fit for your service.
 Please be advised that it may be a month between your time of application and when you begin doing your volunteer work.

 What does the one-day training cover?